Polish Kolaczki Cookies

 Instructions

-- Spread about 1 tsp of filling down the middle of each square, corner to corner.
+- Spread about 1 teaspoon of filling down the middle of each square, corner to corner.
 To seal, dab a bit of water on one of the corners without filling and seal it in the center with the other corner.
 Press to seal so the cookies do not pop open in the oven.
 Transfer the filled cookies onto parchment lined baking sheets.
 The cookies will not spread so you can place them fairly close together.

 - Dust cooled cookies with powdered sugar before serving.
 If you will not be serving right away, wait to dust until right before serving.